At a Glance

 Includes

-• 3 Star Hotel in Kathmandu with breakfast.
+• 3-star hotel in Kathmandu with breakfast.

 • All standard meals during the trek (Breakfast, lunch, and dinner) along with accommodation

-• Local first aid certified licensed English-speaking trekking guide
+• Local, first aid-certified, licensed, English-speaking trekking guide

 • Guide and Porters Food, accommodation, salary, insurance, equipment, and medicine for all staff

-• Langtang National Park permits and TIMS permit for trekking
+• Langtang National Park permits trekking.

 • Private vehicle transfer between Kathmandu and Syabru Besi